-METALS-Copper bounces off four-month lows on China stimulus hopes
+METALS-Copper bounces from four-month low on China stimulus hopes

 A lower U.S. currency makes dollar-denominated commodities cheaper for holders of other currencies, which potentially would boost demand and prices for industrial metals.

-Reporting by Pratima Desai; Editing by Dale Hudson
+Reporting by Pratima Desai Editing by Dale Hudson and David Goodman